 In 2013, Eric became a supervising attorney in a foreclosure defense and consumer-housing clinic at the University of Illinois College of Law.
 Prior to joining the Shriver Center, Eric helped lead Michigan Law School’s Veterans Legal Clinic, which provides general legal services to veterans.
-His article “The Rental Crisis Will Not Be Televised: The Case for Protecting Tenants Under Consumer Protection Regimes” is forthcoming in the Michigan Journal of Law Reform.
+His article “The Rental Crisis Will Not Be Televised: The Case for Protecting Tenants Under Consumer Protection Regimes” was published in the Michigan Journal of Law Reform.
 In his spare time, Eric geeks out on music, performance poetry, and Scrabble.

 All families deserve to live in happy and stable homes free from criminalization, family separation, and surveillance.

 Crime free rental housing and nuisance property ordinances often have very costly consequences for tenant families, landlords, and the whole community